tekknolagi/isdt/lecture-notes/2-vcs.md

 ### Bringing it all together

+*Note: this section has a whole lot of commands all in a row.
+Please skim them, but don't worry about understanding everything right away.
+You'll come back to this section in more manageable portions as you read the rest of the module, which uses this repository as an example.*

 With `git add -p` and some commit guidelines under your belt, you have everything you need to start tracking a project's history in Git.
 Here's how that might look for a simple project (which will look familiar once you begin